 - This defect substantially contributed to the plaintiff’s harm

-A jury could find that poor construction by Teva caused the Paragard IUD to become brittle and break upon explant.
+A jury could find that poor construction by Teva and Cooper caused the Paragard IUD to become brittle and break upon explant.
 And this manufacturing defect contributing to the plaintiffs’ physical injuries.

 5.3 Failure to warn/improper labeling